-Behavioral and Emotional Issues in Adopted and Foster Children
+Behavioral and Emotional Issues in Adopted Children

 Types of behavioral and emotional issues